LaughingRover/Python-Intro/Day 1: Introduction to Python.md

 ## While loops

-while loops are used to execute a code block repeatedly while a certain condition is true.
+While loops are used to execute a code block repeatedly while a certain condition is true.
 For example:
 ```py
 i = 0